D-FOG/Testing-Signup-Form/README.md

 * isLetter

 which are used in the signup.js files to validate the form.
-This is just a simple project used i created to test form validation.
+This is just a simple project I used created to test form validation.

 ## Running test files